VenexCon/recordCollection/README.md

 line 8 - correct apart form the Syntax.

-Overal, i am pleased especially as it was solved using FCC & TOP's teachings.
+Overall, I am pleased especially as it was solved using FCC & TOP's teachings.